John Constable: The 'Six-Footers'

 The White Horse (1819).
 Frick Collection.

-Although he managed to scrape an income from painting, it was not until 1819 that Constable sold his first important canvas, The White Horse, described by Charles Robert Leslie as ‘on many accounts the most important picture Constable ever painted.
-The painting (without the frame) sold for the substantial price of 100 guineas to his friend John Fisher, finally providing Constable with a level of financial freedom he had never before known.
-The White Horse marked an important turning point in Constable’s career; its success saw him elected an associate of the Royal Academy and it led to a series of six monumental landscapes depicting narratives on the River Stour known as the ‘six-footers’ (named for their scale).
-The extraordinary size of the works helped Constable attract attention in the competitive space of the Academy's exhibitions.
-Viewed as ‘the knottiest and most forceful landscapes produced in 19th-century Europe’, for many they are the defining works of the artist's career.
+Although he managed to scrape an income from painting, it was not until 1819 that Constable sold his first important canvas, The White Horse, described by Charles Robert Leslie as on many accounts the most important picture Constable ever painted.
+The painting sold for the substantial price of 100 guineas to his friend John Fisher, finally providing Constable with a level of financial freedom he had never before known.
+The White Horse marked an important turning point in Constable's career; its success saw him elected an associate of the Royal Academy and it led to a series of six monumental landscapes depicting narratives on the River Stour now known as the 'six-footers', in reference to their size.
 The series also includes Stratford Mill, 1820 (National Gallery, London); The Hay Wain, 1821 (National Gallery, London); View on the Stour near Dedham, 1822 (Huntington Library and Art Gallery, Los Angeles County); The Lock, 1824 (Private Collection); and The Leaping Horse, 1825 (Royal Academy of Arts, London).

+The large size (for landscapes) of these paintings helped Constable attract attention in the competitive space of the Academy's exhibitions.
+Viewed as 'the knottiest and most forceful landscapes produced in 19th-century Europe', for many they are the defining works of the artist's career.
+For the first time, the art critics compared him with Turner, which would happen regularly in the following years.
+In his biographical book that compares the careers of Turner and Constable, Moorby underlines the importance of the White Horse for Constable's career: "A new decade was dawning: one that would witness the rise of John Constable."